Siege of Hara Castle

 The siege of Hara Castle (22 January–11 April 1638) was the final battle of the Shimabara Rebellion.
-The news of an upcoming Shogunate army forced the rebel forces to retreat to the south, where they fortified themselves in the dilapidated Hara Castle and withstood a two month siege, inflicting heavy casulties on the government troops.
+The news of an upcoming Shogunate army forced the rebel forces to retreat to the south, where they fortified themselves in the dilapidated Hara Castle and withstood a two-month siege, inflicting heavy casualties on the government troops.

 Prelude

 After the failed sieges of Shimabara Castle (12 December 1637 – 8 January 1638) and Tomioka Castle (2–6 January 1638), in the middle of January 1638. the rebels retreated to the abandoned Hara Castle on the south-eastern coast of Shimabara, seeking a fortified position from where they could make a stand against the approaching government troops.
 Hara Castle was abandoned and mostly dismantled in 1614, with no remaining buildings, towers or living quarters, but it still had its massive stone walls around the citadel, and several thousands of rebel workers have quickly made another defensive line, digging a moat, building an outer wall of clay and cutting the nearby bamboo forests to build palisades and watchtowers.
 The rebel fleet that came from Amakusa was dismantled for building material, and many wooden crosses from the prowls were mounted along the castle walls.
 The castle was also a natural fortress by itself: surrounded on three sides with steep cliffs and the sea, it could be reached only on the west side, which was half a mile wide marshland that would become unpassable during the high tide.